-Sugar Cravings: This is usually typical for a low-carb diet plan.
-Sweets are basically synonymous to carbohydrate.
+- Sugar Cravings: This is usually typical for a low-carb diet plan.
+Sweets are basically synonymous with carbohydrates.
 When you lower the carbohydrate-used-to body, it will definitely crave for sugar.
 Keto diet does not entirely deprive your body though of carbohydrates.
 You can consume up to 50 grams of carbs a day as recommended by the healthy eating online article.

 - Insomnia: This is most likely caused by beyond the normal high quantity production of energy of our body.
 This usually ebbs in weeks though.

 - Lack of Focus (Brain Fog): The brain needs carbs to supply energy for brain power and productivity.
 Low-carb diet maybe usually the culprit for lack of brainpower for focus in its early adjustment period for some.
 Though this may affect the brain temporarily, the shifting to the low-carb diet might prove to be good for the brain in the long run.
 Keto diet is notorious for keeping diabetes at bay which is good for your body and brain.
 Diabetes may have a link to Alzheimer’s as mentioned by the Livestrong website.

 Pushing Through the Keto Flu